What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Methodology

-Our homelessness mitigation benchmark is presented to LLMs, which are prompted to respond as decision makers representing a non-profit organisation.
+Our homelessness mitigation benchmark is presented to LLMs, which are prompted to respond as decision makers representing a non-profit organization.
 Here we describe our choice of LLMs and baseline prompts.

 \paragraph{Models.}